rezl/UsernoteBot/README.md

 # Overview
 usernotebot is a tool that enables moderators to write usernotes or removal comments.
 This tool is designed to improve the mobile modding experience, where Toolbox is not available.

+Preferably use the toobox bots now available in reddit

 The bot actions mod prompts (via comment) with below workflow

 # Details